We understand the Quantity of Money as a “quantity” (trillion dollars, lump sum) but it is not quite the same kind of thing as a trillion “gallons.”

 Notice which labels, above, I have put into “scare quotes.”
 I want to emphasize in the comments below how those terms are not what you might have first believed the words mean.

 In the Beginning, there was god and he created gold and silver.
 This is a good enough “creation myth,” and we don’t need to care about it.
 The central picture from this myth is the idea of a finite quantity in the universe for gold, or silver.
 The idea becomes fixed that somehow the fixed quantity of these metals is a critical economic detail, because Prices are quoted in the names and references of these metals, throughout history.

 But the genuine innovation in the use of money among mankind was when somebody invented the Unit of Accounting.
 When the first cattle herding early man made a trade with his neighbor, perhaps trading half a bull for the other man’s daughter, the Unit of Accounting was invented, as also was the concept of “CREDIT” = Latin verb = “He trusts, he believes.”

 Coinage came along much later, and it was always a free market coinage until the Roman Empire.
 The advanced Egyptians did not at first make coins.
 They had excellent scales and could weigh the gold dust and alloy the ore.
 No problem.
-No coins needed for payments of credit due in the markets of Egypt.
+No coins needed for repayments of credit-due in the markets of Egypt.